-Once you pick up your phone to take a photo, resist the habit of holding your phone on eye level, or vertically, the horizontal frame will more likely elevate your photo and add that much-needed depth.
+Once you pick up your phone to take a photo, resist the habit of holding your phone at eye level, or vertically, the horizontal frame will more likely elevate your photo and add that much-needed depth.

 STEP 9: Use real people, your employees

 Whether your brand is in the B2C or B2B industry.
 Constantly posting content promoting your product or services on Instagram may annoy your audience.
 Showing real people like your staff will give your brand a humanized feel to it, and studies suggest it is 38% more likely to receive likes.
-Therefore your audience is more likely to relate your content.
+Therefore your audience is more likely to relate to your content.

 Moreover, for B2B it’s pivotal to leverage on building a brand personality.
 Because more often than not their services are not tangible, so how can you keep your audience interested in your content?